smjonas/duplicate.nvim/README.md

 require("duplicate").setup {
   -- set any operator to `nil` to disable it operator = {
-    normal_mode = "yd", -- duplicate in normal mode, expects an operator visual_mode = nil, -- duplicate in visual mode, unmapped by default line = "ydd", -- duplicate the current line
+    normal_mode = "yd", -- duplicate in normal mode, expects a text-object visual_mode = nil, -- duplicate in visual mode, unmapped by default line = "ydd", -- duplicate the current line
   },